Updated: Oct 24, 2020

 Did you know that modern record-keeping shows the U.S. now has its oldest workforce ever?
-An article from the American Society on Aging (ASA) says that the number of adults ages 50+ is at 34 percent, and that's the largest portion since the Bureau of Labor Statistics started tracking, in 1947.
+An article from the American Society on Aging (ASA) says that the number of adults ages 50+ working is at 34 percent, and that's the largest portion since the Bureau of Labor Statistics started tracking, in 1947.

 Sounds cheerful, right?
 After all for the last quarter century (at least) older adults have been reassured about getting and keeping employment.
 One heartening message is that thanks to laws passed in this time period they're better protected against age discrimination.

 That message's challenge

 I remember my friends and I hitting our 50s.
 I was lucky to move into a nice corporate job, but the others?
 Nah.
 They were actually the managing editors of consumer health magazines and newsletters ironically reaching outs to seniors.
 But when my friends joined the readership's aged group, suddenly their pubs fired them and hired "experienced" 30-somethings.
 (Why none of my friends sued their employers, I have no idea.)

 So what's the truth about seniors and potential unemployment woes?

 The ASA brings up a very disturbing point.
 Using certain insights from the Federal Reserve Bank of St. Louis, the Association notes that older workers are generally in the occupations least protected against unemployment.
 The safer jobs belong to many already working (or easily transferred to working) at home; e.g., computer programmers, certain administrative positions, and statisticians.
 And while police, firefighters, and others in healthcare are in riskier positions (especially with COVID added), they're safer from unemployment woes.

 Unfortunately, many of today's boomers are not only not protected against unemployment, they're in less protected areas of our workforce.

 So what are older workers' risks in today's pandemic?: